An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 An adhesive spray is straightforward – simply point and spray onto the desired surface.

-Once the adhesive spray is applied, press the two surfaces together and hold for a few seconds until dry.
+- After the adhesive spray is applied, press the two surfaces together and hold for a few seconds until dry.

 For best results, it’s recommended to let the bond cure for 24 hours before using or moving the glued item.